openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ##### 2. Determine Targeted Defense

 The targeted defense is determined by the type of bane being inflicted.
-Consult the [*bane descriptions*](http://www.openlegendrpg.com/banes) to determine which defense to target.
+Consult the bane descriptions in Chapter 6: Banes & Boons to determine which defense to target.

 ##### 3. Roll Your Attack

-The [*bane descriptions*](http://www.openlegendrpg.com/banes) also indicate which attributes can be used to inflict each bane.
+The bane descriptions in Chapter 6 also indicate which attributes can be used to inflict each bane.
 Make an action roll using the appropriate attribute.
 If your total equals or exceeds the target's defense score, your target suffers the bane.

 > ##### Example Bane Attacks
 >